amitt001/kakku.org/content/posts/writing-a-database-in-go-part-2.md

 As expected, the client is very slow as compared to direct hash table use.
 Which makes sense as 1) client has an added delay of network calls, 2) sequential read and writes.

 Let's see if parallel writes will help.
-Using Go routing
+Using Goroutines

 **100k Parallel writes:**